Olajydo/Loan-Eligibility-and-Customer-Clustering/README.md

 Cluster Analysis:
 Visualize and analyze the clusters based on key attributes like income, debt, and credit score.

-## This project demonstrates how machine learning techniques can be used to:
-  # Predict loan eligibility using a Random Forest classification model.
+#### This project demonstrates how machine learning models like RandomForest and XGBoost can be used to predict loan eligibility using GridSearch for hyperparameter tuning.
+Additionally, customer segmentation is achieved through K-Means clustering, helping businesses gain insights into their customer base for targeted strategies.
-  # Group customers into segments using K-Means clustering for better marketing and risk management strategies.